Free Consultation

 What is considered a careless driving charge?

 Careless Driving refers to any behaviour on the road that shows a lack of care or attention, posing a risk to other drivers, pedestrians, or property.
 This can include actions such as texting while driving, excessive speeding, failing to yield right of way, or not signaling properly when changing lanes.
 There is now an onus on drivers to drive defensively and adjust for road conditions.
+Understanding the full scope of Ontario’s laws is essential for all drivers to ensure safety on the road.

 Careless driving is when a driver operates a vehicle without proper care and attention, which can include distracted driving or failing to yield the right of way.
 Dangerous driving is when a driver operates a vehicle in a manner that endangers others.
 Criminal negligence while driving involves a disregard for the safety of others and can result in serious harm or death.